Natural Health

 Targeting the Gut For a Better Brain And Sharper Memory about undefined

 Your gut is filled with multiple strains of microbes—both good and bad.
-Research over many decades has shown that it’s vital they’re kept in balance to keep the brain and the body in good working order.
+These gut microbes play a critical role in healthy digestion and regularity.
+Research over many decades has shown that they must be balanced to keep the brain and the body in good working order.
 Since lifestyle factors influence the gut, researchers have examined if this gut microbiome could be targeted with specific exercises and dietary changes to sharpen memory and reduce the risk of dementia.
-Let’s see what they found out in their latest studies… The gut microbiome consists of bacteria, viruses, protozoa, and fungi.
-Imbalances, sometimes known as dysbiosis, within these different species are linked to impaired cognition.
-It’s no surprise that researchers theorize that rectifying any imbalance could potentially lower the risk of dementia.

 The Gut-Brain Connection